remp2020/remp/Mailer/README.md

 * _Newsletter subscribe and unsubscribe_.
 Mailer doesn't provide frontend interface for subscribing and unsubscribing from newsletters - site owners tend to integrate this into their layout.
-Due to this Mailer provides APIs to subscribe and unsubscribe users from the newsletters
+Due to this Mailer provides APIs to subscribe and unsubscribe users from the newsletters.

   * [`/api/v1/users/subscribe`](#post-apiv1userssubscribe)
   * [`/api/v1/users/un-subscribe`](#post-apiv1usersun-subscribe)